 Strategic Project Manager Certification

 This program arms project managers with the tools and techniques to formulate and execute strategy to meet new challenges, prioritize programs and portfolios, improve service delivery, align projects and activities to mission, vision and strategy, and delivery value for customers and stakeholders.
 Strategic project management takes traditional project management principles and practices to another level that improves strategic alignment, informs resource allocation decisions, informs operational planning, and helps mitigate risk.
 Participants learn fundamentals of strategic planning, balanced scorecard, and predictive and agile management principles from the perspective of the modern-day project manager.
-This program is offered in association with the George Washington University College of Professional Studies.
+This program is offered in association with the George Washington University Center for Excellence in Public Leadership, part of the College of Professional Studies.